 In basic terms, the Three Act Structure is separated into the three main parts of a story.
 The beginning – or act one, the middle – or act 2 and the end – or act 3.

-You can use this simple parts as a basic outline, describing what you expect to happen in those main parts of your story, but going further, and complicating matters more, you can add in the other elements which are a sort of step by step guide in a way.
+You can use these simple parts as a basic outline, describing what you expect to happen in those main parts of your story, but going further, and complicating matters more, you can add in the other elements which are a sort of step by step guide in a way.

 So, the story structure in your three acts might look like this: